This is the social equivalent to Zeerust.

-- Probably the worst example was in "Turnabout Intruder", the last episode of the original series, which reveals that women aren't allowed to be captains in Starfleet, in the 23rd century.
+- Probably the worst example was in "Turnabout Intruder", the last episode of the original series.
+Written by Gene Roddenberry himself, it reveals that women aren't allowed to be captains in Starfleet, in the 23rd century.
 A female character who tries to get around this rule by using alien technology to switch bodies with Kirk is portrayed as being a horribly misguided fanatic.

 - The franchise, naturally, retconned this in Star Trek: Enterprise, introducing Erika Hernandez, a no-nonsense woman who had previously served with Archer, as the captain of the second Warp 5 starship (Columbia NX-02).
-Of course, in the 2000s, people were ready for that sort of thing.
+In the 2000s, people were ready for that sort of thing.

 - There is the possibility (lampshaded by McCoy) that the woman in question was mentally ill to begin with, and thus may not have interpreted regulations with the right frame of mind.